 ABV Calculator (Alcohol by Volume)

-If you want to calculate the alcohol content of your homebrewed beer, this ABV calculator (alcohol by volume calculator) is a perfect tool for you.
+If you want to calculate the alcohol content of your homebrew beer, this ABV calculator (alcohol by volume calculator) is a perfect tool for you.
 It will help you estimate the percentage of alcohol in any liquor basing on its initial and final specific gravity.
-Use it wisely, and try not to fall into addiction! :)
+Use this beer ABV calculator wisely, and try not to fall into addiction! :)

 Calculating ABV from specific gravity